immonroe/odin-recipes/README.md

-# odin-recipes is a project that will combine all the
+# odin-recipes

-things i've learned so far for The Odin Project.
+This is a project that will combine all the things i've learned so far from The Odin Project.
 This project will be visited in the future to add additional features.
+For now, this will be the groundwork and basic HTML that will be implemented.

 Throughout the initial entry of the project, I will be using the following: